Occupational Health and Safety Regulations 2007

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-You must make your application to VCAT within the later of:
+You must make your application to VCAT within the later of these events:

-- 14 days after you are given a statement of reasons if such a statement is required.
+- 14 days after you're given a statement of reasons if such a statement is required.

 What can VCAT order?